patrick-llgc/Learning-Deep-Learning/paper_notes/tpvformer.md

 tl;dr: Academic alternative to Tesla's Occupancy Network, by lifting BEVFormer to 3D.

 #### Overall impression
 The model uses sparse supervision at training but can predict more consistent and comprehensive volume occupancy for all voxels at inference time.
+(Denser, but not really dense, as compared to [SurroundOcc](surroundocc.md))

-TPV extends the idea of BEV to 3 orthogonal axis, and thus models 3D without suppressing any axes and avoiding cubic complexity
+TPV extends the idea of BEV to 3 orthogonal axis, and thus models 3D without suppressing any axes and avoiding cubic complexity.

+The architecture is innovative, but the performance suffers from sparse annotation.
+[SurroundOcc](surroundocc.md) showed that with dense annotation, the performance can be boosted 3x.

 #### Key ideas
 - Two steps of attention